 6. Have a picnic: Whether in your terrace or in the balcony, put together a quick picnic for the family.
 Over some delicious snacks and tea, teach your children the importance of Makar Sankranti and why we must always respect and nurture mother nature who provides for us.

 7. Feed the cows: During this festival, cows are worshipped for their role in the harvest.
 This is a great opportunity to teach your children about caring for animals and how they help us as well.

 Children love traditions and they learn very fast.
 It doesn't matter which generation they belong to.
 Doing the simple things together as a family, like making a rangoli or cooking a meal, means more to them than playing with the latest cool toy.

-This Makar Sankranti give your children the gift of time and traditions and make the new beginnings for your family a more joyous one.
-At the end of the day, it doesn’t matter what festival you celebrate, but that you do it together as a family.
+This Makar Sankranti give your children the gift of time and traditions.
+At the end of the day, it doesn't matter what festival you celebrate and how, but that you do it together as a family.

 ParentCircle is a magazine that empowers parents to raise successful and happy children.
 SUBSCRIBE NOW